Antique Writing Tables

 Here is a selection of antique writing tables and library tables.
 There is some crossover between this page and the items on other pages, so do check the sofa tables page and the breakfast tables page, for instance, and of course do email us with any questions or if you can not find what you are looking for.
 Please click on images to enlarge

-Very Large Nineteenth Century Regency Mahogany Library Table
+Early 19th Century Regency Mahogany Antique Library Table

 Early 20th Century Freestanding Rosewood Antique Centre Table

 Very fine quality early 20th century antique centre table made of exceptional quality timber and with very intricate inlay.
 This table was a wedding present for the original owner and has been in the same family ever since.
 At a time when a lot of furniture was mass produced, very fine quality furniture of this sort had become impossibly expensive.
 This represents the last period of truly great cabinetmaking before centuries of knowledge were lost in the war along with the skilled craftspeople, great furniture companies and the wonderful timbers that went with them.
 This is a really fine table, the price of which in no way reflects its true value.
 The timber alone would now cost more to buy than the table itself.
 This table is freestanding with the same decoration to all sides.

 Regency Amboyna Library Table

 This is a charming antique writing table made of very expensive amboyna wood.
 The timber is a great colour, the drawers are lined with oak, there are good dovetails and a very good quality new green leather or skiver on the top.
 There are two drawers in the frieze which unsually have one key to fit both locks meaning that both locks are probably original.

 21" / 53cm deep